 I do a whole bundle of things in an attempt to contribute to building a world that looks more like the world I want to live in.
-I teach, I do research, I’m an activist, and I have a bunch of side projects.
+I teach, I do research, I’m an activist, and I’m a catalyst for new connections between ideas and places.

 My activism and my research are closely tied together (as well as informing, and being informed by, my teaching).
 I don’t go to protests to do research.
 I do research because I want to contribute to activist struggles.
 I completed a PhD at the University of Western Australia’s department of Political Science and International Relations in 2010: my research looked at the opposition to genetically modified crops in India and the activism around filesharing, the free and open source software movement, and copyright activism, using a framework that understands these struggles in the context of the broader movement for globalisation from below.
 As part of my research, I spent several months in India and travelled to the 2006 Polycentric Social Forum in Karachi and the 2007 World Social Forum in Nairobi.
-My recent research/activism has taken me to Bangalore, Melbourne, and the Bay Area, where I’ve spent a heap of time going to protests and trying to work out how to be useful as an outsider.
+My recent research/activism has taken me to Bangalore, Melbourne, and the Bay Area, Tunisia, and Athens.

 I have a lot of side projects, because I’m promiscuously enthusiastic.
 I’m one of the founding members of The Bluestocking Institution, which runs workshops and tries to create links between research and activism, and am on the advisory board of the Ada Initiative.
 I’m also learning Greek, in a ridiculous band called Raptor Mishap, and doing tiny art projects through Your Smallest Art.

 This blog will contains fragments of my research that haven’t found a home yet, reflections on teaching and academic research, and leftover words and thoughts that don’t fit anywhere else.